Campus-FB-Logo

 Using the Fade Correction command with a setting of only 50, here is the result.

 Doesn't that look much better?
-Of course, you might want to play with the setting to see what gives you the best or most realistic result, as it could vary from photo to photo.
+Of course, you might want to play with the setting to see what gives you the best or most realistic result.
+It could vary from photo to photo.

 Smart Photo Fix

-Another command that can let you adjust the faded colors is the Smart Photo Fix that you can find directly under the Adjust menu.
+Another command that can let you adjust the faded colors is the Smart Photo Fix.
+You can find it directly under the Adjust menu.
 This command appeared in version X. It will suggest some edits but you can always tweak the suggested settings to your liking since the program can only analyze what it perceives and it can't really "see" the picture.

 Here is one image that needed some adjustment.